NatWest: Takeover (1990s–2000s)

-Attempted divestment
+Attempted divestment (2008–2017)

 In 2008, it was announced that HM Government would take a stake of up to 58% in the Royal Bank of Scotland in a move aimed at recapitalising the group.
 HM Treasury subscribed for £5 billion in preference shares and underwrote the issuance of £15bn of new ordinary shares offered to RBS shareholders and new institutional shareholders at the fixed price of 65.5p.
-As a consequence of the mismanagement which necessitated this rescue, the chief executive, Fred Goodwin (who secured the takeover of NatWest), offered his resignation, which was duly accepted.
+As a consequence of the mismanagement that necessitated this rescue, the chief executive, Fred Goodwin (who secured the takeover of NatWest), offered his resignation, which was duly accepted.
 Chairman Tom McKillop also confirmed he would stand down from that role when his contract expired in 2009.
 Goodwin was replaced by Stephen Hester, previously chief executive of British Land.

 In 2009, the RBS Group announced that it would divest all 311 RBS branches in England and Wales (known as Williams & Glyn's until 1985) together with the seven NatWest branches in Scotland as a standalone business, to comply with European Commission state aid requirements.
 In August 2010, it was announced that the branches would be sold to Santander UK, along with the accounts of 1.8 million personal customers and 244,000 SME customers.
 Santander withdrew from the sale in October 2012.
 On 27 September 2013, the RBS Group confirmed it had agreed to sell 308 RBS branches in England and Wales and 6 NatWest branches in Scotland to the Corsair consortium.
 This figure was reduced to 307 by May 2015.
-The branches were to have been separated from the group in 2016 as a standalone business operating under the previously dormant Williams & Glyn's brand.
+The branches were to have been separated from the group in 2016 as a standalone business operating under the previously dormant Williams & Glyn brand.

 In August 2016, RBS cancelled its plan to spin off Williams & Glyn as a separate business, stating that the new bank could not survive independently.
 It revealed it would instead seek to sell the division to another bank.
 In February 2017, HM Treasury and the European Commission reached a provisional agreement in which RBS would be able to retain the Williams & Glyn assets in return for investing £750 million into a fund aimed at increasing SME lending by challenger banks and for RBS agreeing to allow SME customers of challenger banks to use its branch network for cash and cheque handling.
 The European Commission confirmed in April 2017 that it would scrutinise the proposal.